davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 Analysing the frequency of occurrence of each entity shows that there are a small number of entities responsible for a large proportion of all entity occurrences in the annotated data.
 As shown in Figure 1 there is a small number of frequent entities, and a long list of infrequent entities, specifically, 96 distinct personalities, i,.e.: 19% of the personalities, are responsible for 80% of the mentions of personalities in the data.

 In terms of the number of words contained in the titles, excluding words that are part of the entities, there is a median of 8 words with a maximum of 22 and a minimum of 1.
-This set of annotated data is online[^5] in JSON format as illustrated in below in Figure 2.
+This set of [annotated data is online](https://github.com/politiquices/data-releases){:target="_blank"} in JSON format as illustrated in below in Figure 2.

 ``` {fontsize="\\small"}
 {"title": "Ana Gomes defende Durão Barroso",